-If your older cat is not eating much, has changed her sleeping habits, or shows other behavioral changes, it can be difficult to determine whether this is a normal part of the feline aging process or a sign of a more serious problem.
+If your older cat is not eating much, has unusual sleeping habits, or shows other behavioral changes, it can be difficult to determine whether this is a normal part of the feline aging process or a sign of a more serious problem.
 Consider some of these common questions and concerns that come with owning and elderly cat.

-Question - Behavioral Changes in Senior Cats
+Behavioral Changes in Senior Cats

 Typical Senior Behavior

 Some behaviors you should expect to see as your cat ages include:

 - Becoming very quiet or unusually vocal

 An elderly cat's appetite comes and goes, and he may only eat when the food has a lot of water.
 Even with the wet canned food, he may not eat all the food and he will eat small portions throughout the day.
 As his appetite decreases, he will begin to lose weight and it may be difficult to get him to gain any weight.